 - 8 hull and 10 total shields fairly even distributed across the arcs taking most attacks (the front and sides) make it a pretty durable chunk of ship for its points cost, particularly with the cheaper VSD-I.

 - Dice.
 Just lots and lots of dice for its cost.
 6 in the front arc, 3 out the sides, and 2 (red!) from the rear.
 Compared to its counterpart, the Rebel Assault Frigate, you're getting 50% more dice from your best arc (6 front vs. 4 side) and 50% more dice from your second-best (3 side vs. 2 front/rear - the Assault Frigate MkIIA does have 3 as well but it's a pretty rare sight).
-Small ships that end in the VSD's front arc can occasionally be swatted down in a single salvo, which is very satisfying.
+Small ships that end in the VSD's front arc can occasionally be swatted down in a single attack, which is very satisfying.

 Navigate constantly unless you have something better to do.
 Remember those speed chart problems I mentioned earlier?
-Maneuverability in particular is a huge problem for VSDs and by using Navigate commands to increase your yaw (and change speed when necessary) you are doubling your yaw.
+Maneuverability in particular is a huge problem for VSDs and by using navigate commands to increase your yaw (and change speed when necessary) you are doubling your yaw.
 The significance of doubling your yaw cannot be overstated and it helps the VSD keep its front arc on targets and to some extent avoid trouble.
-I encourage you to think of it this way: if you use a Navigate command to keep a target in your front arc when you otherwise would not have been able to do so, you just used a better Concentrate Fire command - at full dice range, you get twice the dice from a front arc attack vs. a side arc attack and even at red dice range you get 1 more dice overall, the same as Concentrate Fire but much more likely to be in a situation where enemy attacks are directed at the front hull zone where you can redirect more effectively (to either of your 3 shield sides).
+I encourage you to think of it this way: if you use a navigate command to keep a target in your front arc when you otherwise would not have been able to do so, you just used a better concentrate fire command - at full dice range, you get twice the dice from a front arc attack vs. a side arc attack and even at red dice range you get 1 more dice overall, the same as concentrate fire but much more likely to be in a situation where enemy attacks are directed at the front hull zone where you can redirect more effectively (to either of your 3 shield sides).

 Consider speed 1.
 This isn't to say don't ever go speed 2, merely consider speed 1 at all times.
 VSDs have a tendency to overshoot targets heading towards them when they go speed 2 because they simply can't reposition well enough with their limited yaw.
 Once the enemy is past them, it's nearly impossible to get the front arc on target again.
 When going speed 1 (particularly with the extra yaw from a nav dial), you get more time with enemies in your front arc.
-There's a time and place for speed 2, but at all times consider speed 1 for this reason.
-It also combines very well with Quad Battery Turrets (more on those later).

 Don't concentrate fire.
 I'm sure there are always those 1% instances where concentrate fire is the correct command choice, but in general I strongly recommend avoiding it.
 Adding a single die to an attack when you generally are relying on timing it correctly with a sluggish Command 3 ship is rather tricky.
-You are nearly always better served using navigate (as mentioned above) as your default command, with engineering and/or squadrons sprinkled in as necessary.
+You are nearly always better served using navigate (as mentioned above) as your default command, with repair and/or squadrons sprinkled in as necessary.
 Keeping your VSD relevant through navigate commands pays off much better throughout the game than a single extra dice can.

 Lead your targets.
 It's fairly common to see newer players direct their VSDs directly at the ships they wish to attack next turn.
 The problem with this approach is that unless the VSD activates before the intended target, the target can usually zip out of the VSD's front arc before the VSD gets to shoot.
 For that reason, I encourage you to turn the VSD so that the target is on the edge of your front arc with its future movement path taking it into the remainder of your big front arc.
 This makes front arc attacks much easier to line up and makes your VSD attacks less order-of-activation dependent.
 This is overall good advice for any front arc attack ship, but for something less maneuverable like a VSD, it's more important still.